The House of Tomorrow (2017 film)

 The House of Tomorrow is a 2017 American independent comedy-drama film written and directed by Peter Livolsi and starring Asa Butterfield and Alex Wolff.
-The film is based on Peter Bognanni's 2010 novel of the same name.
+The film is based on the 2010 novel of the same name, by Peter Bognanni, a literature professor at Macalester College, in Saint Paul, Minnesota.
 It is Livolsi's directorial debut.
 Co-stars Ellen Burstyn and Nick Offerman served as executive producers of the film.

 Plot

-Sebastian Prendergast lives in a dated tourist spot called the House of Tomorrow with his grandmother Josephine.
-Sebastian longs to leave his isolated existence which quickly changes when he meets Jared Whitcomb, a young up-and-coming punk rocker with a heart condition, and his sister Meredith.
-Inspired to rebel, Sebastian decides to pick up a guitar and join Jared in becoming a punk rock group.
+Sebastian Prendergast lives in a geodesic dome, a dated tourist museum, called the House of Tomorrow with his futurist grandmother, Josephine.
+Sebastian longs to leave his isolated existence which quickly changes when he meets Jared Whitcomb, a young nascent punk rocker with a heart replacement, and his sister Meredith.
+Inspired by Jared to rebel, Sebastian is induced to steal an electric bass guitar and join Jared in forming a punk rock group.